 Community-led housing aims to solve local housing problems, create affordable homes and establish and encourage strong communities.
 These solutions can be the development of new build properties, the re-use of existing buildings and bringing empty homes back into use.

-There are five models of community-led housing:
+There are several models of community-led housing which often overlap.
+Examples are:

 - Community land trusts (CLT)